 All people related to the selected films agree not to make public their participation until the lineup is announced by the Festival at a press conference.
 If this condition is not met, the Organizers may consider removing the film from the Festival.

 The Festival's selection committee is responsible for programming the different competition sections.
 The program includes two Official Competition Sections aimed at promoting new filmmakers:

-‐ Argentine Official Competition, for Argentine short films and feature films that have not been previously premiered or previewed in Argentina, favouring world or international premieres and films with less exposure at major festivals.
+‐ Argentine Official Competition, for Argentine short and feature films that have not been previously premiered or previewed in Argentina, prioritizing world or international premieres and films with less exposure at major festivals.

 2.2- Unofficial Competitions